hiasr/vim-zellij-navigator/README.md

 - Multiple modifiers: `move_mod "ctrl+shift"`
 - Complex combination: `resize_mod "alt+super+shift"`

-**Note:** Single `ctrl` and `alt` modifiers use optimized ASCII control characters and escape sequences respectively.
-All other combinations (including multi-modifier with ctrl/alt) use the kitty keyboard protocol for maximum compatibility.
+**Note:** Single `ctrl` and `alt` modifiers without using arrow keys use optimized ASCII control characters and escape sequences respectively.
+All other combinations (including multi-modifier with ctrl/alt) use the kitty keyboard protocol.
+Unexpected behaviour may occur if your terminal emulator doesn't support this.

 ### Example Configuration